How Does Domestic Violence Affect Child Custody?

-Divorce lawyers who represent alleged perpetrators of domestic violence in family court will likely tell you that these domestic violence cases often come out of nowhere.
-That is because a person claiming to be a victim of domestic violence can be in Family Court the same day or next day to seek a restraining order and can sometimes do so without advance notice.
+Domestic violence cases may move fast.
+A person claiming to be a victim of domestic violence can be in Family Court the same day or next day to seek a restraining order.
+He or she can sometimes do so without advance notice.
 This gets the restraining order process underway where, within only a few weeks after the temporary orders are granted or denied, the Family Court has a full hearing on whether the allegations are true or not.

-Does that just mean the restrained parent has to stay away from the other one?
+Does a domestic violence finding only mean the restrained parent has to stay away from the other one?
 Will custody stay the same?
-The answer is most often no. A finding of domestic violence by the Family Court can have a profound effect on a child custody case for years and that is how it should be.
+The answer is often no. A domestic violence finding by the Family Court may profoundly affect a child custody case.

-If the Court finds that a parent who seeks custody of a child (joint or otherwise) “perpetrated domestic violence” against the 1. other parent, 2. the child or 3. the child’s brothers or sisters, within the last five years, there is a presumption that the parent who committed the acts should not receive joint or sole legal or physical custody of the child.
+If the Court finds a parent who seeks custody of a child (joint or otherwise) "perpetrated domestic violence" against the (a) other parent, (b) the child or (c) the child's brothers or sisters, within the last five years, there is a presumption the parent who committed the acts should not receive joint or sole legal or physical custody of the child.

 (d) (1) For purposes of this section, the requirement of a finding by the court shall be satisfied by, among other things, and not limited to, evidence that a party seeking custody has been convicted within the previous five years, after a trial or a plea of guilty or no contest, of any crime against the other party that comes within the definition of domestic violence contained in Section 6211 and of abuse contained in Section 6203, including, but not limited to, a crime described in subdivision (e) of Section 243 of, or Section 261, 262, 273.5, 422, or 646.9 of, the Penal Code.
 (2) The requirement of a finding by the court shall also be satisfied if any court, whether that court hears or has heard the child custody proceedings or not, has made a finding pursuant to subdivision (a) based on conduct occurring within the previous five years.

-This “presumption” is important because it places a greater burden on the parent who was found to have committed the domestic violence to show why he or she should even get joint custody.
+This "presumption" is important because it places a greater burden on the parent who committed the domestic violence to show why he or she should even get joint custody.

-How does a parent who has been found to have committed domestic violence overcome this presumption?
+How does a parent who committed domestic violence overcome this presumption against joint custody?